Mlaiel/iacherie/infrastructure/container/README.md

 ## 🎯 Module Purpose

-Enterprise-grade container orchestration and management for the Ainflue creator platform.
+Enterprise-grade container orchestration and management for the iacherie creator platform.
 Provides comprehensive Docker and Kubernetes infrastructure with advanced networking, service mesh integration, and automated scaling capabilities.

 ## 🏗️ Architecture